rogurr/patina-qemu/Readme.md

   - [Patina DXE Core QEMU](https://github.com/OpenDevicePartnership/patina-dxe-core-qemu) - Repository showcasing the sample Patina DXE core .efi binary used by this repository

-## High-Level Overview

 As Rust adpotion increases, it is important for each user to determine best way to incorporate changes during the transition away from code written in C toward code written in Rust.
 UEFI inherently supports dynamic integration, so at a high level there are two basic approaches:

 1. Build the code using Rust tools in a stand-alone workspace to produce a .efi binary that is later integrated into the